 So what makes us tell all when we know it’s unwise?
-Embarrassment, surprise, being taken unawares?
-Fear of being disliked?
-No wanting to offend or appear rude?
+It could be out of embarrassment, surprise, or even being taken unawares.
+Perhaps a fear of being disliked?
+Not wanting to offend or appear rude?
 A general inability to say no?
 Or simply not knowing what to say?

 “Mind your own business”

-A common aggressive response to a nosey question is “Mind your own business”, which is probably ruder than the question itself; the indirect person says “I hate it when people ask me that” while a more passive person might turn beetroot red…but answer.
+A common aggressive response to a nosy question is, “Mind your own business” - which is probably ruder than the question itself.
+An indirect person might say, “I hate it when people ask me that”, while a more passive person might turn beetroot red… but still, answer the question.

-Here are ten assertive tips on dealing with questions you personally find nosey:
+10 assertive tips on dealing with nosy questions

-1. Go with your gut: if your head & heart tell you not to answer, trust them.
+1. Go with your gut.
+If your head and heart tell you not to answer, trust them.

-2. Don’t be rude back: “How dare you ask me…” or “What a cheek” or turn the question back to them “So what’s your love life like?”
+2. Don’t be rude back.
+Try to refrain from confrontational responses: “How dare you ask me…” or “What a cheek”.
+If you need to, turn the question back to them instead, “So what’s your love life like?”

 5. Say how you feel about being asked or about giving the information.
 “I’m surprised to be asked…” or “I feel awkward talking about…” or “I’m not comfortable being asked personal questions at work”.

-7. If they press for answer say “I’m feeling pressured to answer and I’ve already said…”
+7. Express your feelings if you want to.
+If they press for an answer, it’s OK to say “I’m feeling pressured to answer and I’ve already said…”

-8. If they still press, say “I’d like to change the subject.”
+8. Move them on.
+If they still press, say “I’d like to change the subject.”

-9. Sometimes a little, light humour will suffice: “How old are you?”, “I feel young” or “I don’t remember!”
+9. Turn it into a joke.
+Sometimes a little, light humour will suffice: “How old are you?”, “I feel young” or “I don’t remember!”

-10. Finally, don’t let guilt force you into returning to the subject & giving away your secrets
+10. Stay true to you.
+Finally, don’t let guilt force you into returning to the subject and giving away your secrets.